Getting out of bed or calling out: why children do it

 - avoiding loud or boisterous play before bedtime

-Here are some things to think about when you’re setting up or changing a bedtime routine to deal with calling out or getting up out of bed.
+Here are some things to think about when you’re setting up or changing a bedtime routine to deal with calling out or getting out of bed.

 Think about timing